felnne/ansible-php5/README.md

 * Optionally, installs and enables the Multibyte (MBString) PHP extension, this is enabled by default
 * Optionally, installs and enables the PDO PHP extension, this is enabled by default
 * Optionally, installs, enables and configures the XDebug debugger extension, this is disabled by default
+* Optionally, installs the latest stable version of Composer, the PHP package manager, this is enabled by default

 ## Quality Assurance